Native web components

 return <div class="count">{count}</div>

-refers to the instance of your component.
+Functional components are converted into class components under the hood, thus this refers to the instance of your component.

 This creates a nice developer experience without worrying about class sematics.